ckhroulev/apptainer-with-ompi/README.md

 Apptainer supports both widely used MPI implementations ([Open MPI](https://www.open-mpi.org/) and [MPICH](https://www.mpich.org/)), but these notes focus on Open MPI.

+The image is built in 2 steps:

+1. The base image `base.sif` containing support libraries for the network hardware and utilities needed to test if it works.
+2. The final image `openmpi.sif` includes everything in `base.sif`,
+    the Open MPI installation in `/var/ompi`, and the "MPI Hello World" program `/opt/mpi_hello` used to test Open MPI.

+    All the commands needed to build Open MPI are in a Bash script `scripts/openmpi.sh`.
+This script can be used to build the matching Open MPI version on the host.

+Run `make` to build both images.

+This separation makes it easier to separate issues related to version compatibility from ones related to hardware support.

+The definition files `base.def` and `openmpi.def` should be minimal.
+There are no unnecessary software packages, no environment variables.
+They document a minimal working setup.

 My hope is that this write up may save you some time; at least it should make it easier to ask the right questions when talking to HPC support staff.